 - May help with appetite suppressant

-#1 Ideal for Fasted Training: Performance Lab SPORT Burn
+#1 Ideal for Fasted Training: Burn Lab Pro

-Our favourite fat burner, Performance Lab SPORT Burn, is designed for fasted training and meets all of these requirements.
+Our favourite fat burner, Burn Lab Pro, is designed for fasted training and meets all of these requirements.
 It includes:

 - HMB: A metabolite of leucine, the BCAA most associated with maintaining muscle, HMB helps to protect the muscles by neutralizing damaging enzymes caused by fasting.
 It also delays fatigue-causing lactic acid build-up in the muscles to boost endurance and encourages the body to burn fat for fuel rather than muscle.
 It is 20 times more potent than supplementing with leucine alone.